GeoNet/help/metadata-changes/README.md

-# MetaData Changes
+# Metadata Changes

-Here we document changes on meta-data that might be noticeable or impact users.
+Here we document changes on metadata that might be noticeable or impact users.

 If you would like more details, please open an issue and we will be happy to help.